kameronlightheart14/learn-xgboost/README.md

      Find the 'early_stopping_rounds' line in train.py, and exchange that line for the one above it.
 Try your training again.

 *Question 11:* What iteration did your model stop on?
 Was your accuracy improved?

+The model stopped on iteration 319, the accuracy was unchanged.

 The Precision/Recall graph shows the tension between getting all the answers right, and getting answers for all the questions.
 You can find an optimal point on the curve where you maximize precision or recall, or maybe you want to balance them.
 Then you can find on that curve what the precision threshold is at that point.
 If you are interested in pursuing threshold analysis you can look into the data behind the P/R curve.